mendix/docs/content/en/docs/community-tools/mendix-profile/user-settings.md

     You can update the password of your logged-in account via the [Change Password](https://login.mendix.com/mxid3/request-password-reset) button that is available by clicking **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) on the logged-in account.
 You can also reach this screen using the **Forgot password?** link on the login screen.

-* Passwords on the Mendix platform must fulfil the following criteria:
+* Passwords on the Mendix platform must fulfill the following criteria:

     * The password must contain
         * at least one special character from `` `~!@#$%^&*()-_+=[]{};:'"\|,.<>/? ``